Home Sustainability When 25 Women & a Civil Engineer Decide To Build an 18-Foot Christmas Crochet Tree Together

 Much of the yarn came from personal collections and leftover skeins.

 Then the monsoon intensified.
 “There was cyclonic weather,” Sharmila says.
-“We wrapped the tree in plastic.”
+“We wrapped the tree to protect it from rain.”
 When there was a break in the rain, women showed up anyway.
 Someone would say they had an hour.
 Maybe less.
 They would unwrap a section, stitch a few more squares, then cover it again.

 “I still get goosebumps thinking about it,” Sharmila says.